 Hair: Leave hair in a braid or put it up, and try not to play with it.
 The excess oil from your hands will add to the oil your hair produces naturally, making it more greasy than normal.
 Baby powder will soak up excess oil, should you chose to bring it.
-If you have enough water, wash your hair with the 2-in-1 shampoo and conditioner as needed.
+No water?
+Use the rinseless shampoo.
 You can also wear a head scarf or hat if washing your hair is not an option.

 Teeth: Brush em!
 Make sure you use purified, bottled water for this daily task.
 There’s nothing worse than being sick on a trek!

 Lady Parts: Baby wipes are a girl’s best friend.
-Always wipe front to back and be sure to bring enough clean underwear to have at least one pair per day.
+Always wipe front to back and be sure to bring enough clean underwear to have at least one pair per day to avoid infections.
 It’s also a good idea to stock up on toilet paper before you leave in case the communal supply runs out.